open-competency-library/software-development/technologies/backend/email1.md

 - Describe the systems that are involved in sending emails
 - Write code that sends email using an SMTP server
 - Write code that sends email using gmail
-- Write code that sends email using a mail service (SaaS)
+- Write code that sends email using a mail service (SaaS) via REST API request

 ## Suggested Learning: